Wade (folklore): Overview

 The earliest mention occurs in the Old English poem Widsith.

-According to the Þiðrekssaga, he was born between king Wilkinus and a serpent-legged mermaid named Wachilt, who was a goddess of the sea and sometimes referred to as a "sea witch".
-His famous son is Wayland, and grandson Wudga.
-Though not explicitly given as such, Egil and Slagfin may be Wade's sons, since they are Wayland's brothers according to the Poetic Edda.
+According to the Þiðrekssaga, he was born between king Wilkinus and a serpent-legged mermaid named Wachilt, a goddess of the sea and sometimes referred to as a "sea witch".
+His famous son is Wayland, and his grandson Wudga.
+Though not explicitly stated as such, Egil and Slagfin may be Wade's sons, since they are Wayland's brothers according to the Poetic Edda.

-The medieval English romance about Wade once existed, for Chaucer alluded to the "Tale of Wade" in one of his works, Troilus and Criseyde, and used the phrase "Wade's boat" (Wades boot), meaning some sort of trickery, in The Merchant's Tale.
-The tale and the boat was apparently familiar, at the end of the 16th century, to an editor of Chaucer's works Thomas Speght, who remarked that Wade's boat bore the name Guingelot.
+A medieval English romance about Wade once existed, for Chaucer alluded to the "Tale of Wade" in one of his works, Troilus and Criseyde, and used the phrase "Wade's boat" (Wades boot), meaning some sort of trickery, in The Merchant's Tale.
+At the end of the 16th century, the tale and the boat were apparently familiar to an editor of Chaucer's works Thomas Speght, who remarked that Wade's boat bore the name Guingelot.
+A c.
+1330 manuscript version of Bevis of Hampton also may have alluded to an episode in the lost romance, in naming Wade as an early example of a knight who slayed a fire-breathing dragon.
 To the Angles, Wade was the Keeper of the Ford, and acted as both ferryman and protector.

 Thidrekssaga

 Wade has always had a strong association with the sea or water.
 In the saga about Wade's family, the Vilkina saga (also known as the (Þiðrekssaga), it is said that Wade (Vadi; Vaði) was born between King Vilkinus and a mermaid (normalized spelling, sjókona; text: gen. siokononar, lit. "sea woman").

-Wade first apprenticed his son Wayland (Völundr) to Mimir, from age 9 to 12, and later to two dwarfs living in mount Kallava.
+Wade first apprenticed his son Wayland (Völundr) to Mimir, from the age 9 to 12, and later to two dwarves living in Mount Kallava.
 He went from his home in Sjoland (=Sjælland, i.e., Zealand) to Grœnasund sound (in Denmark), and finding no ship sailing out, he waded across the sound in waters nine ells deep while carrying his young son Wayland on his shoulder.
-After the boy studied for two stretches of 12 months, Wade came to fetch his son from the reluctant dwarfs, and was killed in a landslide caused by an earthquake.
+After the boy studied for two stretches of 12 months, Wade came to fetch his son from the reluctant dwarves, and was killed in a landslide caused by an earthquake.

-In the aftermath, the son (Wayland) slays the dwarfs and sets off in a boat he crafts, windowed with glass, reaching the land of king Nidung.
+In the aftermath, the son (Wayland) slays the dwarves and sets off in a boat he crafts, windowed with glass, reaching the land of King Nidung.

 Wade's boat in Chaucer

-In Chaucer's Merchant' Tale occurs the following reference to Wade's boat:
+In Chaucer's Merchant's Tale, the following reference to Wade's boat occurs:

 It is clear that, in this context, Wade's boat is being used as a sexual euphemism.
 However, it is debatable whether this single indirect reference can be taken to demonstrate fertility aspects are a part of his character.